 To offer suggestions of alternatives which may improve or reduce the cost of goods and services being purchased.

 To inform us of changes in economic or market conditions that might affect our purchasing decisions.

 To quote your best price on your first quotation and stand on that basis unless there is evidence of error.

-To deliver material only under contract, purchase order, University procurement card from Central Procurement Services, or other designated procurement centers as referenced by this guide.
+To deliver material only under contract, purchase order, University procurement card from Procurement Services, or other designated procurement centers as referenced by this guide.

 To fulfill the terms and conditions of a contract.